Kevin Keatts

-Kevin Andre Keatts (born July 28, 1972) is an American college basketball coach.
-He is the current men's head coach at North Carolina State University.
+Kevin Andre Keatts (born July 28, 1972) is an American college basketball coach who was most recently the head coach at North Carolina State University.

 Early life and playing career

 Keatts grew up as an only child in Lynchburg, Virginia.
 His father was a masonry instructor at Amherst County High School, and Keatts worked as his apprentice on the weekends.
 He attended Heritage High School and played point guard on their basketball team as well as quarterback on their football team.
 As starting quarterback, Keatts led the football team to be ranked the best in the state, losing only one game his entire career.
 He played basketball for Ferrum College, averaging 13.3 points per game by his senior year.

 Coaching career

 Keatts began his coaching career as an assistant at Southwestern Michigan College for the 1996–97 season.
 He then went to Hargrave Military Academy as an assistant coach for two seasons before being promoted to head coach in 1999.
 In 2001, Keatts moved to Marshall as an assistant coach to Greg White.
 He returned to Hargrave in 2003 and served as the head coach until 2011.
 During his ten years (over two stints) as the head coach at Hargrave, Keatts had a record of 262–17.
+He coached several future NBA players at Hargrave including Marreese Speights and Mike Scott.

 In 2011, he earned a degree from Marshall University.
-Keatts then joined the staff of Rick Pitino at Louisville and was a part of the Cardinals' 2013 NCAA Division I national championship team which was later vacated by the NCAA because of recruiting violations that occurred from December 2010 until June 2014.
+Keatts then joined the staff of Rick Pitino at Louisville and was a part of the Cardinals' 2013 NCAA Division I national championship team which was later vacated by the NCAA due to recruiting violations.
 Citing Keatts' coaching and recruiting prowess, Pitino promoted Keatts to the position of associate head coach in January 2014.

 On March 27, 2014, he was named the head coach of UNC Wilmington (UNCW), succeeding Buzz Peterson.
 In Keatts' first season at UNCW he was named CAA Conference Coach of the Year after leading the Seahawks to their first conference championship in nine years, and first winning season in seven years.

 In his second year, Keatts repeated his rookie-year double, once again winning the CAA regular-season championship and Conference Coach of the Year.
 In winning the 2016 conference coach of the year, he became the first coach in CAA history to ever win the award in consecutive years.